 In ancient Egypt people believed that diamonds held mystical powers and forces.
 If worn on the hand it was believed this would create a magical force through the veins straight to the heart, symbolising love and eternity.

-Ancient Greeks regarded diamonds as the tears of god and the word for diamonds, ‘adamas’ meant invincible and the adjective ‘adamas’ translates as ‘the hardest substance’.
+The ancient Greeks regarded diamonds as the tears of god and the word for diamonds, ‘adamas’ meant invincible.
+The adjective ‘adamas’ translates as ‘the hardest substance’.